 Cultural dimensions work as guidelines for different cultures.
 They help to explain and categorize different factors of cultures, which is why understanding various aspects of cultures is important when developing intercultural communication skills.

-Erin Meyer (I highly recommend reading her book Culture Map) has distinguished eight different cultural dimensions.
+Erin Meyer (I highly recommend reading her book Culture Map) has distinguished eight different cultural dimensions (if you choose to purchase her book using this link, I may get a small comission.)
 Understanding cultural dimensions can minimize the influence of culture shock, maximize the cultural experience and increase personal development.
 In case you are not that familiar with the term cultural intelligence yet, you can learn more about cultural intelligence here.

 Communication: low or high context